hm-lang/core/proposals/README.md

 TODO: we probably could get away with disallowing a mooted overload along with a mutable or immutable overload.
 We already disallow mutable+immutable overloads;
 the real thing we want to make different is the mooted + return value for MMR.
+We probably can get of this and explain that only double mooted arguments can be overloaded, which implies that a variable was moved in and then moved out, i.e., we performed an update on the variable.

 ```
 example := {